Pranav2501/home-rental-redis/README.md

 ```bash
 git clone https://github.com/Pranav2501/home-rental-redis.git
 ```
-Replace `<repository-url>` with the actual URL of the Git repository.

 ### Navigating to the Project Directory
 After cloning the repository, navigate into the project directory: